Do you want to add HTTP security headers in WordPress?

 How to Check HTTP Security Headers for a Website

-It will then check HTTP security headers for your website and will show you a report.
-The tool would generate a so-called grade label which you can ignore as most websites would get a B or C score at best without affecting user experience.
+It will then check HTTP security headers for your website and show you a report.
+The tool will also generate a so-called grade label, which you can ignore as most websites will get a B or C score without affecting user experience.

-It will show you which HTTP security headers are sent by your website and which security headers are not included.
-If the security headers that you wanted to set are listed there, then you are done.
+It will show you which HTTP security headers are sent by your website and which ones are not included.
+If the security headers that you wanted to set up are listed there, then you are done.

 We hope this article helped you learn how to add HTTP security headers in WordPress.
-You may also want to see our complete WordPress security guide, and our expert pick of the best WordPress plugins for business websites.
+You may also want to see some other guides related to improving the security of your WordPress website:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.